3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_02/express/intro-to-express.md

 <br />

-## What are we Learning Today?
+## What are we Learning This afternoon?

-Today, we are going to learn about how to set up and configure a server that will listen for HTTP requests from the browser.
+This afternoon, we are going to learn about how to set up and configure a server that will listen for HTTP requests from the browser.

 <br />

 ## Intro
 How many of you, prior to this course, had heard of the MEAN stack?
-Today, we are jumping in.
-We will be talking about [ExpressJS](https://expressjs.com/) the "E" in the MEAN stack.
-Which incidentally, is super buzz wordy right now.
+Today, we will be talking about [ExpressJS](https://expressjs.com/) the "E" in the MEAN stack.
+Which is super buzz wordy right now.
 Express is a "Fast, unopinionated, minimalist web framework for Node.js".

 > Node.js is not a framework.
 It is an application runtime environment that allows you to write server-side applications in javascript.
 Javascript that does not depend on a browser.

 Some frameworks, like Rails, are very opinionated frameworks- meaning that it follows convention over configuration.
-A Rails developer can go into any other Rails app, and understand the basic layout, because all Rails applications are built in the same way, with the same structure.
+A Rails developer can go into any other Rails app, and understand the basic layout, because all Rails applications are built in the same way, with the same file structure.

-Express, as we stated before, is much less opinionated.
+Express is much less opinionated.
 We have a lot of freedom in how we structure our application (folders and files, how to load different files, how to manage dependencies, etc).

 <br />